AllanDClark/RecipeBytes/README.md

 To run the app locally, follow these steps:

-1. Clone this repository to your local machine using Git: ```bash git clone https://github.com/your-username/blazor-webassembly-app.git```
+1. Clone this repository to your local machine using Git

 2. Open in Visual Studio.